wp-plugins/ajaxify-wordpress-site/readme.txt

 <br />A: Add 'no-ajaxify' class to the 'a' tag which you dont want to make ajaxify.

 == Changelog ==

+= 1.3 =
+* Added option page link under Settings tab name AWS options.
+* Added text box to provide the id of the container needs to ajaxify.
+* Added text box to provide the id of the container containing anchor(a) tags you dont want to handle by AWS.
+* Solve the issue with updating the menu items.
+* Integrated the dynamic sidebar content load.
+* Integrated the page loading bar.
+* optimized the js code.

 = 1.2 =
 * Solve the issue if no-ajaxify class dynamically adding to anchor tags.